Matheus Leist

 Matheus Tobias Leist (born September 8, 1998) is a Brazilian racing driver who last raced for JDC-Miller MotorSports in the WeatherTech SportsCar Championship.
+He has previously competed in the IndyCar Series, the BRDC British Formula 3 Championship, and Indy Lights.

 Career

 Karting

 Leist began karting in 2009 at the age of eleven.
 In 2013, he finished as runner-up in the Petrobras Karting Championship.

 Lower formulas

 In 2014, Leist graduated to single-seaters, racing in the B class of the Brazilian F3 Championship, finishing runner-up to Vitor Baptista.

 The following year, Leist switched to MSA Formula in Britain with Double R Racing.
 He scored two victories and finished fifth in the standings.

 British F3

 In 2016, Leist reunited with Double R Racing and graduated to BRDC British F3.
 Scoring four wins, two poles and six fastest laps, Leist took the title at the final round after a close fight with Ricky Collard throughout the season.

 GP3 Series

 In November 2016, it was announced Leist would partake in the GP3 post-season test at Yas Marina with ART Grand Prix, Arden International and Trident Racing.